katholiek-onderwijs-vlaanderen/sri4node/README.md

 A *secure* function receive 4 parameters :
 - *request* is the Express.js [request][express-request] object for this operation.
 - *response* is the Express.js [response][express-response] object for this operation.
-- database
-- me
+- **database** is a database object (see above) that you can use for querying the database.
+- *me* is the security context of the user performing the current HTTP operation.

+It should return a [Q][kriskowal-q] promise that resolves if the function allows the HTTP operation.
+It should reject the promise if the function disallows the HTTP operation.
+In the later case the client will receive a 401 Forbidden as response to his operation.

 ### validate

 Validation functions are executed before update/insert.
 If any of the functions return an error object the PUT operation returns 409.
-The output is a combination of all error objects returned by the validation rules.
+The output is a combination of all error objects returned by the validation functions.
 The error objects are defined in the SRI specification.
+All validation functions are executed for every PUT operation.

+A *validate* function receives 2 arguments :
+- *body* is full JSON document being PUT.
+(As PUT by the client, without processing).
+- *database* is a database object (see above) that you can use for querying the database.

+It should return a [Q][kriskowal-q] promise that resolves if the validation succeeds.
+It should reject the promise if the validation fails.
+It should reject with an object that corresponds to the SRI definition of an [error][sri-error].

 ### query